samhh/dotfiles/README.md

 ## Project Structure

-At its core, everything is split up into four basic dirs:
+At its core, everything is split up into five basic dirs:

 - **Linux**
 - **macOS**
-- **Shared**: Stuff that should work out of the box on both Linux and macOS.
+- **Shared**: Configs that should work out of the box on both Linux and macOS.
+- **NAS**: Configs for my home NAS (running off a Raspberry Pi).
 - **Misc**: At the moment this is exclusively a CS:GO config (that I happen to use on Windows).

 You can use the included `./link.sh` helper on Linux/macOS to automatically set up syslinks for all configs.
 This uses Stow under the hood.